From estimation of quantum probabilities to simulation of quantum circuits: Statistical indistinguishability proof

 This proves that Bob's strategy meets the indistinguishibility property.
 We now consider the efficiency of the strategy.
 We recall that given a circuit request sequence $\alpha$, Alice's and Bob's resource costs are represented by $N(\alpha)$ and $T(\alpha)$ respectively.
+Further, Alice's resource costs is lower bounded by $m$, the number of rounds of the Hypothesis test $\alpha$.

 By definition of \esim, there exists $\kappa, c_1, c_2 \in \bbn$ such that for a given circuit index $a$, and precision $\epsilon$, $T(a)\leq c_1\left(\frac{N(a)}{\epsilon}\right)^\kappa +c_2$.
 For simplicity, we will set $c_1=1$ and $c_2=0$ as this is immaterial given sufficiently large $N(\alpha)$ and $\frac{1}{\epsilon}$.
 For $m=1$, clearly the strategy is efficient.
 Hence, given a string of inputs $\alpha=(a_1, \ldots, a_m)$, with $m\geq 2$ we have: